Skip to content

 Marine Ecosystem Services Researcher

-"Being part of such a multidisciplinary team at PML means that the work that I do, collaborating with internal and external partners, helps provide policy-relevant science that can be used to help manage and protect our oceans for future generations."
+"Being part of such a multidisciplinary team at PML means that my work, collaborating with internal and external partners, helps provide policy-relevant science that can be used to help manage and protect our oceans for future generations."

-Dr Samantha Garrard is a research scientist in the Sea and Society group based at Plymouth Marine Laboratory.
-Her work focuses on understanding the impact of marine plastic pollution on ecosystem service provision of highly productive marine systems around the globe.
-Her current projects include assessing the impacts of plastic pollution in South America and SE Asia, and understanding the impact of plastic litter hotspots in the North Atlantic.
+Dr Samantha Garrard is a senior research scientist in the Sea and Society group based at Plymouth Marine Laboratory.
+Her work focuses on producing policy-relevant science, understanding the impact of anthropogenic and climate change stressors on marine biodiversity and ecosystem services.
+She has worked on highly productive marine systems around the globe, with her current projects spanning South America, SE Asia, and the North Atlantic.

-She is a regular contributor in science-policy engagement for example through participation in sessions of the Intergovernmental Negotiating Committee to develop an international legally binding instrument on plastic pollution, including in the marine environment, the UK Treaty Dialogues convened by the Ocean Plastics Leadership Network (OPLN), and the UK government and Multistakeholder dialogues on the Plastics Treaty.
-She is a member of the Scientists’ Coalition for an Effective Plastics Treaty, an international network of diverse, independent scientific and technical experts seeking to contribute with summaries and interpretations of scientific knowledge to decision makers and the public involved in the negotiations towards a global agreement to end plastic pollution.
+She is a regular contributor to science-policy engagement for example through participation in sessions of the Intergovernmental Negotiating Committee to develop an international legally binding instrument on plastic pollution, including in the marine environment, the UK Treaty Dialogues and the Multistakeholder Treaty Dialogues convened by the Ocean Plastics Leadership Network (OPLN).

 Garrard, S.L.
 2023.
 Microplastics discovered in the body tissues of whales, dolphins and seals- sparking concern for human health too.
 The Conversation.
 23 August 2023.